Performance of Borel-Pad\'e-Laplace integrator for the resolution of stiff and non-stiff problems: Borel-Padé-Laplace integrator

 \item Obtain the approximate Borel sum by computing the Laplace transform with a $N_G$-point Gauss-Laguerre quadrature formula\footnote{Note that $\displaystyle\int_0^{+\infty}P(\xi)\e^{-\xi/t}ｄ\xi=t\int_0^{+\infty}P(t\xi)\e^{-\xi}ｄ\xi$}:

-\item Find $t_f$ such that the relative residue norm is smaller than a tolerance $\epsilon$ for all $t\leq t_f$:
+\item Find $t_f$ such that the relative residue norm is smaller than a tolerance parameter $\epsilon$ for all $t\leq t_f$:

-Take $\mathcal{S}u^K(t)$ as the approximation of $u(t)$ for $t\in[t_0,t_f]$.
+Take $\mathcal{S}u^K(t)$ as the approximation of $u(t)$ for $t\in(t_0,t_f]$.

-\item Return to step 2 with $t_0=t_f$, $u_0=\mathcal{S}u^K(t_f)$ \end{enumerate} In this algorithm, the integers $K_a$ and $K_b$ are such that $K_a+K_b=K-1$.
+\item Return to step 2 with $t_0=t_f$, $u_0=\mathcal{S}u^K(t_f)$. \end{enumerate} In this algorithm, $K_a$ and $K_b$ are any positive integers such that $K_a+K_b=K-1$.
+Their influence on the stability region will be analyzed in section \ref{sec:stability}.
 The reals $\xi_i$ are the roots of the $N_G$-th Gauss-Laguerre polynomials and the $w_i$ are the corresponding weights.
-The quantity $t_f-t_0$ is taken as the time step of the algorithm.
-Note also that an SVD decomposition will be carried out to improve the robustness of the Padé approximation in numerical tests, following an algorithm discussed in \cite{gonnet11}.
+Note also that a singular value decomposition will be carried out to improve the robustness of the Padé approximation in numerical tests, following an algorithm discussed in \cite{gonnet11}.

+In stage 6, the final time $t_f$ can be determined as follows.
+First, we evaluate the numerical of convergence $\tau$ of the series (\ref{u_series}) from its $K$ first terms using a simple criteria developped in \cite{cochelin1994}.
+It writes